transmitly/transmitly/README.md

 ### Configure our email
 Now the fun part.
 In our Startup code we can now define a `pipeline`.
 Pipelines will give us a lot of flexibility down the road.
 For now we'll, use one of the MailKit convenient extension methods to keep things simple.

+Using Microsoft Dependency Injection?
+Give the [Transmitly MS DI extension](https://github.com/dotnet/runtime/tree/main/src/libraries/Microsoft.Extensions.DependencyInjection) a go instead of using the builder directly.

 ```csharp
 using Transmitly;